If you are homeless and destitute and

 - you would not be safe if you went home

 All people with social care needs can apply for accommodation from housing associations but may face problems if they cannot show how they would pay the rent.
+You can also apply for accommodation from a private landlord but from February 2016 if you live in England you can expect checks on your immigration documentation to be made by the landlord.

 There are some small charitable projects that offer food and shelter to destitute people.
 Contact one of the advice agencies to see if one may be able to help you.
+There is more detailed advice on the page for destitute migrants.